tedhagos/tedhagos.github.com/_posts/2013-1-30-fixed-deadlines-moving-scope.md

 ---
 layout: post
-title: Of fixed deadlines and moving scopes
+title: Of fixed Deadlines and Moving Scopes
 description: What will you do if the scope of a software project  cannot be pinned down and yet the deadline won't move
 ---